Best Conglomerate Stocks to Buy Now (2025)

 Griffon (NYSE:GFF) is the second most undervalued conglomerate stock based on its Valuation Rating of B. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.

-Griffon has a valuation score of 29, which is -3 points higher than the conglomerate industry average of 32.
-It passed 2 out of 7 valuation due diligence checks.
-Although this number is below the industry average, our proven quant model rates GFF a Valuation Rating of "B".
+Griffon has a valuation score of 43, which is 13 points higher than the conglomerate industry average of 30.
+It passed 3 out of 7 valuation due diligence checks.

-Griffon's stock has dropped -0.86% in the past year.
-It has overperformed other stocks in the conglomerate industry by 17 percentage points.
+Griffon's stock has gained 4.46% in the past year.
+It has overperformed other stocks in the conglomerate industry by 16 percentage points.

-Seaboard has a valuation score of 29, which is -3 points higher than the conglomerate industry average of 32.
-It passed 2 out of 7 valuation due diligence checks.
+Valmont Industries has a valuation score of 43, which is 13 points higher than the conglomerate industry average of 30.
+It passed 3 out of 7 valuation due diligence checks.

-Seaboard's stock has dropped -17.65% in the past year.
-It has performed in line with other stocks in the conglomerate industry.
+Valmont Industries's stock has gained 31.57% in the past year.
+It has overperformed other stocks in the conglomerate industry by 43 percentage points.

 Are conglomerate stocks a good buy now?